Ulmus × hollandica 'Serpentina': Cultivation

 The journal Nature reported in July 1918 "a remarkable elm of the variety known as Ulmus serpentina, apparently about sixty years old, vigorously growing in a Croydon garden".
 "Sixty years old" would pre-date the first known reference to a 'Serpentina', but would tally with an early 'Camperdownii' planting.
 Späth's U. montana serpentina was planted at Kew in 1896.
 Henry, though he describes Kew's 'Serpentina', calling it "U. major var. serpentina Henry", makes, unusually, no mention of a Kew 'Camperdownii'.
 Späth's U. montana serpentina was planted in 1897 at the Dominion Arboretum, Ottawa, Canada, which, though it contained some eighty elm cultivars by the turn of the century, had no specimen labelled 'Camperdownii'.
-Three specimens supplied by the Späth nursery to the Royal Botanic Garden Edinburgh in 1902 as U. montana serpentina (see 'External links' below) are now assumed by the Garden to have been 'Camperdownii', the Garden having no separate accession record for its 'Camperdownii', a sizeable tree by the 1970s (felled in the 1980s).
+Three specimens supplied by the Späth nursery to the Royal Botanic Garden Edinburgh in 1902 as U. montana serpentina are now assumed by the Garden to have been 'Camperdownii', the Garden having no separate accession record for its 'Camperdownii', a sizeable tree by the 1970s (felled in the 1980s).
 A specimen of U. montana serpentina obtained from Späth before 1914, and planted in 1916, stood in the Ryston Hall arboretum, Norfolk, in the early 20th century.
 A 1920 photograph taken at Hortus Botanicus, Leiden, showing a weeping tree, is captioned Ulmus scabra [: U. glabra Huds.]
 Serpentina.
 Its identification by the arboretum as a wych cultivar points to Camperdown Elm.

 A Camperdown Elm that stands (2016) in Jevington, Sussex, planted to commemorate the end of the First World War, is described in surviving notes from the time as a 'Serpentine Elm', brought back from Berlin in 1913 by Captain Loftus Henry Canton of the parish, and after the War planted in the churchyard.
 Its Berlin provenance suggests that it was Späth's U. montana serpentina.

 Elms called 'Serpentina' still survive in Eastern Europe.
 A 'Serpentina' (Parastā goba 'Serpantina') appears on a Latvian horticultural list.
 A Russian list contains separate entries for 'Camperdownii' and 'Serpentina'.
 The introduction of a 'Serpentina' to Australasia has not been recorded.